peternemeth05/tfl-santandar-bike-availability/README.md

 This project is a simple but powerful automation that allows you to ask Siri for the real-time availability of Santander Cycles, specifically for Imperial.
 It uses a Python script, hosted on an iPhone, to fetch live data from the Transport for London (TfL) feed and provides an immediate, spoken response.

+It contains two scripts that are hard-coded to detect the bike availability and empty dock availability at the Huxely, RSM, and main entrance to Imperial College London.

 ---